Olatomi7/Olatomi7/README.md

 _Hi there.
 I'm Olatomi Smith and I'm a Data Scientist.
 I have several years of experience in sales, but transitioned into Data Science early this year.
-I'm currently studying towards obtaining my Masters degree, and also working at a digital repository for research data.
+I'm currently studying towards obtaining a Masters degree, and also working at a digital repository for research data.
 You can find me reading and watching movies when I am not working, or trying to upskill in Data Science._

 <!--